- cheap augmentin among new jersey

-- tips in reference to macrobid for order from missouri
+- tips in reference to buy cheap zofran out of missouri

-- article in relation to buy generic erythromycin among mexico
+- review in relation to cheap synthroid among new mexico

 Dear Liz: I think you missed one of the possibilities when a reader wrote to you about a pitch he received from an insurance salesman.
 The salesman wanted the reader to stop funding his 401(k) and instead invest in a contract that would guarantee his principal but cap his returns in any given year.
 You thought the salesman was pitching an equity indexed annuity, but it’s possible he was promoting an indexed universal life policy, which would offer the same guarantees of principal and offer tax-free loans.